ProjectsWithRed/auto-pencil-sharpener/README.md

 # Automatic pencil sharpener

 An automatic pencil sharpener machine that works using linear motion.
-You can sharpen any pencil just by pressing a button and it will take care of the rest, including gathernig up all the rubbish into a container.
+You can sharpen any pencil just by pressing a button and it will take care of the rest, including gathering up all the rubbish into a container.

 There is a [video](https://youtu.be/7P9160cqDPM) associated with this repository/project, I highly recommend watching it before using this repo.